yanhan/powaur/README.md

 powaur is an AUR helper written in C. Its main objective is to provide a yaourt / pacman esque interface to the AUR.

-Currently, powaur has a minimalistic feature set which allows you to:
+Currently, powaur supports:

-- Search for packages on the AUR
+- Multithreaded downloading of packages from the AUR with dependency resolution
-- Query local and sync databases for package information
+- Searching for packages on the AUR
-- Download packages from the AUR (w/ dependency resolution)
+- Querying local and sync databases for package information
-- Install packages from the AUR (no dependency resolution)
+- Installing packages from the AUR (no dependency resolution)
-- Backup your pacman local database
+- Backing up your pacman local database

 Unlike full featured AUR helpers such as clyde, powaur is not meant to replace pacman.